 Sharps Chapel is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, Sharps Chapel is nearly on par with the US average for all cities of 21.84%: 18.96% of adults 25 and older in Sharps Chapel have a bachelor's degree or advanced degree.
+The percentage of adults in Sharps Chapel who are college-educated is close to the national average for all communities of 21.84%: 18.96% of the adults in Sharps Chapel have a bachelor's degree or advanced degree.

 The per capita income in Sharps Chapel in 2022 was $41,560, which is wealthy relative to Tennessee, and upper middle income relative to the rest of the US.
 This equates to an annual income of $166,240 for a family of four.
 However, Sharps Chapel contains both very wealthy and poor people as well.